Promoting British values in schools

-Read a summary of your school's duty to actively promote British values and your governing board's role in doing this.
+Read a summary of your school/trust's duty to actively promote British values and find examples from other schools.

 Contents

-Schools are required to promote the spiritual, moral, social and cultural (SMSC) development of their pupils.
-As part of this, your school should actively promote the fundamental British values of:
+Schools and trusts are required to promote the spiritual, moral, social and cultural (SMSC) development of their pupils.
+As part of this, your school or trust's culture must actively promote the fundamental British values of:

 • Democracy